Skip to main content

 Heidi Martin

-Heidi’s emphasis as a teacher of all children is in nurturing the foundations of learning through rich sensory experiences, integrative movement, music, puppetry, arts and storytelling.
-Her favorite thing to do is play her guitar and sing with her students.
-She has attended numerous supplemental teacher trainings and workshops over the years and has gained a wealth of knowledge in the realm of therapeutic work, nutritional support for children and the art of Waldorf teaching, both grades and early childhood.
+Heidi has attended numerous supplemental teacher trainings and workshops over the years and has gained a wealth of knowledge in the realm of therapeutic work, nutritional support for children and the Art of Waldorf teaching, both grades and early childhood.

-Heidi feels deeply rewarded to look back on over 19 years of Waldorf teaching, both Early Childhood and grades.
-At present, she lives in Talent, Oregon with her husband, Greg, and sons Ayani and Oliver.
-They love to garden together, fish in Oregon’s pristine, wild rivers and take trips to the Oregon coast with their three beagles!
+Heidi feels deeply rewarded to look back on over 25 years of teaching and working with families.
+At present, she lives in Ashland, Oregon with her son, Ayani and two beagles.
+They love to garden together, visit Oregon’s pristine, wild rivers, hike and take trips to the Oregon coast.

 dara cantrell